zhuxchong/React-Hooks-express-TwitterApp-Oauth-Redis-Mongodb/README.md

 2.I checked the API doc in Twitter, if I choosed OAUTH2.0 , I have no access to post a new tweet, so OAUTH1.0 is my choice.

 3.Because I only have the standard API access in Twitter APP, so I only can use limited APIs, like Get tweet for a particular user.
-I used the API (https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html)  After reading the doc,I think that is the best way to get tweets by user(screen name), I did not find a free API can search tweet by username.
+I used the API (https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html)  After reading the doc,I think that is the best way to get tweets by user(screen name), I did not find a free API can search tweet by username.But this one also has some issues,like pict....

 4.Search and like a tweet by keyword.
 I choiced the API(https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets)...
 It seems use q as a keywords to search the tweet, but wired thing is tweets searched by this API whose key favorited must be false, even I have already like it.Like pict below..................
 So I add a new function named favorite list, when you click like for one tweet and you can find this tweet in favorite list, and also you can cancel like in that page.